 Reading the display going clockwise: Force curves are in the upper quadrant for both rowers with a red dot indicating port and the green dot starboard.
 The next quadrant is handle speed represented as a bar graph with the length of the bar representing stroke length and the relative starting point of each bar indicating the furthest catch angle for each side of each rower.
 Numerical catch angles are to the right of each bar.
 There is a threshold value of 10-newtons that has to be exceeded before the bar is shaded and that visually represents the true catch.
 The length of shading represents total effective stroke length until the 10-newtons threshold is crossed again.
 The goal here is to have no white showing at the start of the bar, indicating a quick catch.
 It is almost impossible to eliminate all the white at the end of the bar due to momentum, however excessive white area at the finish will indicate disengagement with the water i.e., pulling down into ones lap and washing out.

-From experience we have learned that if the rower is self-coaching in the tank, he or she can only effectively look at one quadrant at a time.
+From experience, we have learned that if the rower is self-coaching in the tank, he or she can only effectively look at one quadrant at a time.
 By playing the video over and over you should see most of the following takeaways: The bow person (left side) has trouble with the side-to-side synergism as compared to the stroke person (right side).
 The slope of the curve at the Catch is different between the bow and the stroke, and this is also reflected in the slip at the catch shown by the bar chart.
 What you can’t know is that the person in stroke seat has primarily sculled, whereas the bow person has primarily rowed sweep.
 The bow person is quite a bit taller while being short on each end of the stroke.
-You can see that there is less handle speed acceleration during the stroke with the bow person then the stroke.
+You can see that there is less handle speed acceleration during the stroke from the bow person than the stroke.
 There is a different hand speed away from the release on the recovery by the two athletes, which does not help synergism.
-The bow being a bit excessive with hands out of bow.

 Problems like these can be easily seen and identified by the rowers in real time as well as by the coach.
 From our experience, identical problems occur on the water and in the tank.
 Once pointed out, the problems can usually be quickly fixed.

-Also during the practice a video can be made of the output data along with a video of what the problems looks like from the stern or side-view and sent via cell phone immediately to the athlete.
+Also during the practice, a video can be made of the output data along with a video of what the problems look like from the stern or side-view, side or bow view and sent via cell phone immediately to the athlete.
 This is a very powerful tool.
 When environmental conditions of wind and weather, or school constraints impact training time, then real-time tank sessions are a much better use of coaching time then on-the-water sessions.

 By: Jim Dreher and Coleen Fuerst: 2/17/2017